HanLee13/HeadtrackerRX-PPM_Trainer-dlktdr-Egor812/README.md

 Now this receiver will automatically connect to this transmitter

 ## Note
-Performance tested only on ESP32C3
+Testing being performed on Waveshare ESP32-C3-Zero, This is a mini ESP32C3 board with an onboard antenna